bornea/APOSTL/Readme.md

 > biocLite(c("mygene", "affy", "clusterProfiler", "org.Hs.eg.db", "mzID"))
 ```

 APOSTL has been tested with MaxQuant version 1.2.2.5 as well as Scaffold version 4.3.4.
 Our [test server](http://apostl.moffitt.org) runs APOSTL using CentOS 7, R 3.2.3, and Python 2.7.5.
-If you are using properly formatted input files from a software known to work with APOSTL, then please click on the Bug Report.
-We are happy to hear from you if you are experiencing difficulties getting APOSTL to work.
+If you are using properly formatted input files from a software known to work with APOSTL, then please create an [issue in Github](https://github.com/bornea/APOSTL/issues).
+Alternatively, we are happy to hear from you directly if you are experiencing difficulties with running or configuring APOSTL.
 Please send questions or other correspondence to the authors [Brent Kuenzi](mailto:brent.kuenzi@moffitt.org), [Adam Borne](mailto:bornea27@gmail.com), or [Paul Stewart](mailto:paul.stewart@moffitt.org).

 ## References